papadako/git-a-little-tale/README.md

 P.S.<br>
 a) CSS3 transformations seem to currently work better/faster for chrome/chromium/safari rather than firefox for impress.js.
 There are a number of open bugs https://github.com/impress/impress.js/issues/324 .<br>
-b) The presentation is designed for wide screens and 1920x1080 resolutions in its current form. <br>
+b) The presentation is designed for wide screens and 1920x1080 resolutions in its current form.
+You probably need to zoom-out for lower resolutions.<br>

 # Contributors
 Panagiotis Papadakos